White Logo

 If you are overweight, you will have additional fat tissue in your breasts, which causes them to be heavier and therefore sag.

-Are you breasts sagging??
+Are your breasts sagging??

 Did you know:

-2. Sleeping facedown won’t make your balloons deflate, but it will change their shape over time.
+• Sleeping facedown won’t make your balloons deflate, but it will change their shape over time.
 The best snooze style for your breasts is on your side with a pillow under them for support.

 Breast sag: how to prevent it

-To begin with, sagging breasts is natural for an aging, changing body.
+To begin with, sagging breasts are natural for an ageing, changing body.
 In fact, it is an inevitable process.
+Therefore, the question isn’t how to prevent it, but how to delay its onset.
+Wear a proper and well-fitting bra, especially when working out.

-At the end of the day, breast sag isn’t a disease, it is a natural process, so try to accept it and love your body for being healthy.
+At the end of the day, breast sag isn’t a disease; it is a natural process, so try to accept it and love your body for being healthy.

 Personal Trainer Singapore Khit